mohsinalimughal/Final-project-Task-system-/README.md

-# Task Manager
+# Task System

-Task Manager is a command-line program that allows users to manage their tasks efficiently.
+Task System is a command-line program that allows users to manage their tasks efficiently.
 Users can add, view, update, and delete tasks using this program.
 Tasks are stored in a JSON file for persistence.

 ## Features